 Important.
 Loved.
 Happy.
 These are the feelings described by siblings Taye, Kemarquez and Kiondre after being adopted by empty-nesters Carla and Oliver in Ohio.
 But the brothers didn’t always feel that way.
 Placed in foster care after being abandoned in a hotel room, the children spent several years — often separated — waiting for a forever family.

-Thankfully, the journey changed for Taye, 12-year-old Kemarquez and 7-year-old Kiondre, who were adopted during the COVID-19 pandemic with help from the Dave Thomas Foundation for Adoption and their Wendy’s Wonderful Kids recruiter, Angela.
+Thankfully, the journey changed for Taye, 12-year-old Kemarquez and 7-year-old Kiondre, who were adopted during the COVID-19 pandemic with help from the Dave Thomas Foundation for Adoption and their Wendy’s Wonderful Kids recruiter, Angela from the Caring for Kids agency.
 Wendy’s Wonderful Kids recruiters work with smaller caseloads to ensure that each child receives the time, resources and support they deserve.